The Florence Turner Trust

 The Florence Turner Trust does not appear to have a formal online application portal.
 Prospective applicants should:

-- Prepare standard grant application materials including organizational background, project description, budget, and evidence of charitable impact
+- Prepare standard grant application materials including organisational background, project description, budget, and evidence of charitable impact

-- Be prepared for a possible site visit - a representative from the trust may wish to visit your organization as part of the decision process
+- Be prepared for a possible site visit - a representative from the trust may wish to visit your organisation as part of the decision process, and charities which receive regular donations are included in a visit programme

 Important Note: Individual beneficiaries cannot apply directly.
 Grants to individuals are only made through referring agencies such as social services, NHS trusts, or similar professional bodies.